Hello SML!

 Option is useful when a container either contains nothing or only one thing.

-1. Syntax: NONE is an options containing nothing.
-SOME e is an option containing value of expression e.
+is an option containing value of expression e. - Type-check:

-3. Evaluation: SOME e has value v if e evaluates to v.
+has value v if e evaluates to v. - Example:

 - NONE;